-When you do an intense study you often notice things that prompt further study!
+When you do an intense study, you often notice things that prompt further study!
 In my study of the kingdom this topic has resurfaced – tell what Jesus has done/don’t tell of His miracles.
 In the study of the Second Block of teaching (Matthew 9:30 NIV) Jesus “warned sternly” the blind who had their sight restored to not talk about the healing.
 He did this several times and in different circumstances to different people.
-I have heard good explanations on some of these events and they made sense.
-But when you start to do your own study those sermons get added too.
-For me putting these events into the context of the Kingdom, has added to the topic of Jesus forbidding some to talk about His works and others to keep silent.
+I have heard good explanations for some of these events and they made sense.
+But when you start to do your own study, those sermons get added too.
+For me putting these events into the context of the Kingdom has added to the topic of Jesus forbidding some to talk about His works and others to keep silent.

 In a loose count of the times Jesus told someone in the Gospels not to talk about Him or His miracles, I found eleven examples (there may be more).
 Some of these are the same story in the Synoptic Gospels.
 A good example of this at the Transfiguration when Jesus told the three disciples not to talk about this experience until after He rose from the dead.
 Many of these warnings came after healings.
 Mark 3: 11+12 shows Jesus frequently rebuking demons not to tell who He was!
 I will examine these groups later.

 In contrast to “don’t tell” is Jesus directing the Man of the Gadarenes to go tell his family – Mark 5:19, Luke 8:39.
 We could also add the Great Commission in Matthew 28.
 To compound these events is the fact that the news of Jesus’ healing spread by word of mouth throughout the country.
 So, why the contrast, and what was the problem?